softprops/serverless-aws-rust/README.md

 # serverless AWS Rust template

 A sample template for bootstraping [Rustlang AWS Lambda](https://github.com/awslabs/aws-lambda-rust-runtime/) applications with ⚡ serverless framework ⚡.

-See the [serverless-rust plugin's documentation](https://github.com/softprops/serverless-rust) for more information
+> ℹ️ See the [serverless-rust plugin's documentation](https://github.com/softprops/serverless-rust) for more information on plugin usage.

+> ℹ️ See the [aws rust runtime's documentation](https://github.com/awslabs/aws-lambda-rust-runtime) for more information on writing Rustlang lambda functions

 ## ✨ features